 The weakness is that they are quickly becoming a forgotten brand.
 Current consumers are now seeking new and innovated services and features and even though Sprint has these services and features; consumers are not taking the time to notice.

-Opportunities

-The millennial market seeks constant connection, they are a large number of the consumer market for Sprint, and they should be the focus.
-They should show their competitive advantage as offering an unlimited talk, text and data with a plan for everyone with all the best phones.

 Threats

 Sprint is currently not the industry leader and this is a major threat for their company.
 They are facing going even further behind if they do not start to get ahead of the current needs of the consumers.
 Currently consumers do not think of Sprint/Nextel first when they think about cell phone carriers because other carriers currently offer better phones, better features and many are far cheaper.